-This tutorial will help you complete your first deployment in Octopus Deploy.
-We’ll walk you through the steps to deploy a sample hello world package to one or more of your servers.
-All you’ll need is a running Octopus Deploy instance.
+This tutorial will help you complete your first deployment to Kubernetes with Octopus Deploy.
+We’ll walk you through the steps to deploy YAML files to your Kubernetes cluster.

-Projects let you manage software applications and services, each with its own deployment process.
+Projects let you manage software applications and services, each with its deployment process.

-Environments are how you organize your infrastructure, on prem or cloud, into groups that represent the different stages of your deployment pipeline, for instance, dev, test, and production.
+Environments are how you organize your infrastructure into groups representing the different stages of your deployment pipeline.
+For example, Dev, Test, and Production.

 You have the option to fill out a short survey.
 This helps our team learn about the technologies our customers are using, which guides the future direction of Octopus.
 It should only take about 30 seconds to complete.

-Click SUBMIT and you will be taken to your project.
+- Click SUBMIT, and you’ll be taken to your project.

 Create deployment process

-The next step in the journey is to create your deployment process.
+The next step is creating your deployment process.
 This is where you define the steps that Octopus uses to deploy your software.
-For our simple Hello World deployment, we will configure one step to print Hello World.

 - Click CREATE PROCESS to see the available deployment steps.